roookeee/datus/USAGE.md

 }
 ```

-Some last basic side notes on how to program with and what to expect from *datus* before moving on to more advanced topics:

 Both the immutable and mutable API are statically type checked and thus won't compile if an invalid mapping
 definition is given (e.g. type mismatches).

-Finally as *datus* is about mapping an input object to an output object, **it is strongly discouraged to change the input
+That's it for the basic introduction of *datus* and its workflow.
+One last thing: *datus* is about mapping an input object to an
-object in any way when defining a mapping process in one of *datus* APIs**.
+output object, thus **it is strongly discouraged to change the input object in any way when defining a mapping process in one of *datus* APIs**.

 ### Immutable API

 The immutable API of *datus* works by defining the mapping process of each constructor parameter in the order
-they occur in their constructor definition.
+they are declared in the given constructor.
 Every `.from(...).(...).to(ConstructorParameter::bind)` definition automatically moves to the next constructor parameter
 until every constructor parameter is bound to a mapping process.